hlubek/go-htmx-templ-demo/README.md

 templ generate --watch --proxy http://localhost:3000 --cmd="go run ."
 ```

+Note: This does not work for other Go changes, so better use refresh.

 Can we have some kind of real-time?

 HTMX has WebSocket or SSE support via extensions.
 Let's go for SSE.

 * `go get github.com/r3labs/sse/v2`

+Note: be careful with inheritance of `hx-select` / `hx-swap`